Kactus83/space-invaders/README.md

 # To launch the project :

+install node js & npm

+"npm i" to install dependencies

-"npm start" in terminal when you're in main folder
+"npm start" tu run the game (in terminal when you're in main folder)